yiweiduan98/yiweiduan98.github.io/backup/page/07.22.2025/index.md

 My name is **Yiwei Duan (Adeline, 段屹蔚)**.

-I'm a PhD Candidate in Economics at Georgia State University, actively engaged in research as a Research Assistant at the [Georgia Policy Labs](https://gpl.gsu.edu/), adviced by [Dr. Jonathan Smith](https://sites.google.com/site/jonathansmithphd/).
+I am a PhD candidate at the economics department of Georgia State University.
+I serve as a research assistant at the [Georgia Policy Labs](https://gpl.gsu.edu/), adviced by [Dr. Jonathan Smith](https://sites.google.com/site/jonathansmithphd/).

 <!-- I am a final-year undergrad majoring in EECS at Fuzhou University and Maynooth University (Combined Degrees).
 Currently, I serve as a research assistant at the IIoT-Lab, advised by [Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
 I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at Cambridge University.
 Recently, I have been selected as an **AAAI & KDD UC Scholar**. -->